scalacenter/snake-workshop/website/docs/snake/step-by-step.md

 ![world example](/img/snake/worldexample.png)

-## Part 1: growing the snake
+## Part 1: Growing the snake

 Here you will implement the eating logic of the snake.
-If the snake's head comes in contact with the fruit, then it grows of one block.
-To check if the head (a `Block`) is contact with the fruit, we can compare it with the position of the fruit (a `Block` as well.).
-Remark that we compare two objects with the same type (`Block`).
+If the snake's head comes in contact with the fruit, then its tail grows one block in length.
+To check if the head (a `Block`) is in contact with the fruit, we can compare it with the position of the fruit (its underlying `Block`).
+Remark that we are comparing two objects with the same type (`Block`).

 Start by implementing the `eatsFruit` function.